 How are Raspberries Pollinated?

-Raspberry blooms are self-pollinating; however, bees are responsible for 90-95 percent of pollination.
-Honeybees or solitary bees are solely responsible for pollinating raspberry bushes and they have quite a job of it.
+Raspberry blooms are self-pollinating; however, bees are responsible for 90 to 95 percent of pollination.
+Honeybees or solitary bees are solely responsible for pollinating raspberry bushes, and they have quite a job of it.

 About Raspberry Plant Pollination

 To comprehend how raspberries are pollinated and realize the complexity involved in pollinating raspberry bushes, you need to understand the structure of a raspberry flower.
-Raspberry flowers are not single blooms but rather comprised of 100-125 pistils.
+Raspberry flowers are not single blooms but rather comprised of 100 to 125 pistils.
 Each pistil must be pollinated to create a mature seed and resulting drupe.

-It takes about 75-85 druplets to make a fruit.
+It takes about 75 to 85 druplets to make a fruit.
 If all of the druplets are not pollinated, the fruit will be misshapen.
 This means forming a complete juicy raspberry takes a lot of visits from many bees.